Chem-Star/rinchem-api-integration/README_OBO.md

 }
 ```
 #### Required Fields - POST:
 POST requests will not be accepted into the WMS if any of these fields have improper values.
-The **Accepted Values** section below outlines permissible values for some of the more specialized fields such as unit of measure and hold codes.
+The **Accepted Values** section below outlines permissible values for some of the more specialized fields such as *Units of Measure* and *Hold Codes*.
 ```
 {
 	"rqst": {